FlorianValois/wp-keliosis/README.md

 1. Rename the two files by adding at the beginning `wp-keliosis`.
 1. Copy and paste the two .po and .mo files in the following directory: `wp-content/languages/plugins`.

-== Screenshots ==

-1. WP Keliosis plugin dashboard.

 == Changelog ==

+= 0.3.1 =
+*Release date: 20th November, 2020*
+* Fixe: Problem on merge branch in SVN

 = 0.3 =
-*Release date: 13th October, 2020*
+*Release date: 20th November, 2020*

 * Update: Change all design and all page of plugin
 * Update: Change Font Awesome Free v5.12.0 library to Font Awesome Free v5.15.0 CDN
 * Update: Change Bootstrap v4.4.1 to v4.5.2 - use only grid
-* Remove: function to create a dedicate table in database for plugin

 = 0.2.3 =
 *Release date: 13th January, 2020*